spinxog/Auto-Insurance-Project/README.md

 All rights reserved.

-This repository and its contents are provided solely for the purpose of evaluating [Your Name]’s take-home assessment submission.
+This repository and its contents are provided solely for the purpose of evaluating the take-home assessment submission.

 No other use, reproduction, distribution, modification, or commercial use is permitted without explicit written permission from the author.